Modification of a Lie-algebra-based approach and its application to asymptotic symmetries on a Killing horizon: Integrability condition

 hold.
 Under these assumptions, we get

 Since Eq.~\eqref{backint} is clearly satisfied when Eq.\eqref{sufficient} holds, Eqs.~\eqref{sufficient1} and \eqref{sufficient2} are a sufficient condition for Eq.~\eqref{backint} to hold.

-Now we further show that Eqs.~\eqref{sufficient1} and \eqref{sufficient2} are a sufficient condition for the charges to be integrable at an arbitrary metrics, i.e., Eq.~\eqref{integ}.
+Next we further show that Eqs.~\eqref{sufficient1} and \eqref{sufficient2} are a sufficient condition for the charges to be integrable at an arbitrary metric, i.e., Eq.~\eqref{integ}.
 Fix a diffeomorphism $\phi : M \to M$ generated by $\mathcal{A}$.
 The integrability condition \eqref{integ} at $g = \phi^{*}\bar{g}$ is written as